ErwanQui/AcousticExploration/README.md

 ## Using

 The mode can be changed in "src/clients/player/PlayerExperience.js" at l.30
-Warning: Only "debug" and "streaming" modes work.
-There are difficulties to decode auddioData in "ambisonic" and "convolving" modes.
+Warning: Only "debug", "streaming" and "ambisonic" modes work.
+There are difficulties to decode auddioData in "convolving" modes.

 ## Plugin repository